msveshnikov/my-healthy-food/README.md

 ## TODO

-- add more info to recipe schema/renderer
-- add bulk recipes generation (select cousine, then generate 100 recipes in each language)
+- add bulk recipes generation (select cousine, then generate N recipe titles, then generate each title in each language)
-- add recipe rating system
+- add endpoint to create N recipe titles